 While you can cover a rash on your chest or arm with clothes, it's hard to hide bumps and blemishes on your face.
 Plus, they can be painful.
 They can affect your mood and make you self-conscious.

-While a pimple will eventually go away, if you have outbreaks a lot, the skin problem that brings it on typically won’t go away by itself.
+While a pimple will eventually go away, if you have outbreaks often, the skin problem that brings them on typically won’t go away by itself.
 And if you don’t treat it, you could end up with scars.

 A skin doctor (dermatologist) can help.
-She might suggest a cream, lotion, gel, or soap that contains ingredients that can help.
+They might suggest a cream, lotion, gel, or soap that contains ingredients that can help.
 Many can be bought without a prescription:

 - Salicylic acid keeps pores from getting clogged.

 For more serious acne, your doctor may prescribe:

 You may need a combination of oral medicine and a cream or lotion.
 Don’t stop using your treatments if your skin clears.
 Stick with it until the doctor tells you to stop.
 This can help keep acne from coming back.